How to Choose a Clean Plant Protein Powder?

 If your digestive system needs waking up in the morning, you might prefer a breakfast that goes down more easily than sausage and eggs.
 Smoothies are a great option because they allow you to quickly pack in nutrients by adding whole foods and protein.
 Protein powder on its own can make a great meal replacement or a flavorful ingredient in baked items as well.

-Many people choose plant based protein powder as opposed to dairy-based powders (whey or casein) due to lactose intolerance or sensitivity to dairy proteins.
-Dairy proteins can also raise insulin and activate some cancer-signaling pathways
+Many people choose plant-based protein powder as opposed to dairy-based powders (whey or casein) due to lactose intolerance or sensitivity to dairy proteins.
+Dairy proteins can also raise insulin and activate some cancer-signalling pathways

 Common Ingredients to Watch out for in Protein Powders Include:

 - Ingredients that may come from genetically modified (GMO) sources